vgupta0/data-stories/README.md

 * `techniques/` is a special project folder that actually just has posts about the various analysis techniques I use and some discussion of what code goes into making it happen (mostly mathematica at work, though).

 * All the other folders are various projects that I'm working/have worked on.
+Each of these folders has a [folder-name].json file that contains the metadata about that project, an images/ folder that contains the images I took of various graphs/charts, and a posts/ folder that contains the markdown files with the posts.
+The other files are all for the data analysis.
+There are various scripts that take the images/metadata/posts respectively and "deploy" them by putting them in the appropriate spot in the web folder.

+Markdown is rendered using pandoc (which supports a nice extension allowing for a yaml metatdata block on top of each file).